Visan1/portfolio/README.md

 ![Tableau Image](/assets/Bike%20Share%20Tableau%20Image.PNG)

-### Customer Churn Analysis PowerBI Dashboard
+### Customer Churn Analysis Dashboard (Excel, PowerBI

-Analysis of a dataset from a Telecom company to determine the reasons for customers leaving.
+Analysis of an Excel dataset from a Telecom company visualized in PowerBI to determine the reasons for customers leaving.
 Dashboard showcases the current rate of customers leaving (churn rate) and what the reasons were in terms of competition, pricing, network reliability and more.

 ![Customer Churn Dashboard](/assets/Churning%20Customers%20Analysis%20Dashboard.PNG)